 To ensure that any final action resulting from this proposed rule will be as accurate and as effective as possible, we request that you send relevant information for our consideration.
-We will accept public comments we receive on or before the date listed in the DATES section.
-We are striving to ensure that any amendments to the regulations resulting from this proposed rule would be in effect in plenty of time for the June opening of the 2016 contest.
-The comments that will be most useful and likely to influence our decisions are those that you support by quantitative information or studies and those that include citations to, and analyses of, the applicable laws and regulations.
+We will accept public comments we receive on or before the date listed above in DATES.
+We are striving to ensure that any final rule resulting from this proposed rule would allow sufficient time for artists to prepare their submissions by the June 1, 2022, opening of the 2022 Contest entry submission period.
+The comments that will be most useful are those supported by quantitative information or studies and those that include citations to, and analyses of, the applicable laws and regulations.
 Please make your comments as specific as possible and explain the basis for them.
 In addition, please include sufficient information with your comments to allow us to authenticate any scientific or commercial data you include.

-You must submit your comments and materials concerning this proposed rule by one of the methods listed above in the ADDRESSES section.
-We will not accept comments sent by email or fax or to an address not listed in ADDRESSES.
-If you submit a comment via http://www.regulations.gov, your entire comment—including any personal identifying information, such as your address, telephone number, or email address—will be posted on the Web site.
-Please note that comments submitted to this Web site are not immediately Start Printed Page 7281viewable.
+You must submit your comments and materials concerning this proposed rule by one of the methods listed above in ADDRESSES.
+We will not accept comments hand-delivered or those sent by email or fax or to an address not listed in ADDRESSES.
+If you submit a comment via http://www.regulations.gov, your entire comment—including any personal identifying information, such as your address, telephone number, or email address—will be posted on the website.
+Please note that comments submitted to this website are not immediately viewable.
 When you submit a comment, the system receives it immediately.
-However, the comment will not be publically viewable until we post it, which might not occur until several days after submission.
+However, the comment will not be publicly viewable until we post it, which might not occur until several days after submission.

 Public Availability of Comments